-- 76. Outcome 1 will result in enhanced efficiency and in reducing, avoiding and eliminating UP-POPs releases and reducing releases of other pollutants by coordinating the implementation of the Stockholm Convention action plans with cleaner production activities in the industry and review and possibly improve national policies and regulations.
-The programme will implement the principles of both environmentally and economically sustainable development and critically review trends and lessons learnt to integrate them in coordinated actions. - 77.
+- Outcome 1 will result in enhanced efficiency and in reducing, avoiding and eliminating UP-POPs releases and reducing releases of other pollutants by coordinating the implementation of the Stockholm Convention action plans with cleaner production activities in the industry and review and possibly improve national policies and regulations.
+The programme will implement the principles of both environmentally and economically sustainable development and critically review trends and lessons learnt to integrate them in coordinated actions. - 177.
 Information on key national trends, including sources of UP-POPs and hotspots, vulnerability and impacts of these sources on the environment, human health, socio-economic development and public participation will be readily available.
-This will help establishing the BAT/BEP Forum for the LDCs in the SADC Sub-region.
-BAT/BEP Forum will be established (same as in the case of Asia, Central Europe, and the Arab Gulf countries) by calling upon countries to collectively compare their NIP PCDD/F emissions from the industry and develop and implement a regional plan.
-Countries will be grouped by sectors, according to the highest PCDD/F emissions from that sector, and encourage them to cooperate and exchange information on how to reduce/eliminate these emissions.
-Using this programmatic sector approach, countries could develop regional GEF projects by sector and achieve substantial reductions on their emissions and thereby contribute to the global monitoring plan. - 78.
+This will help establishing the BAT/BEP Forum for the LDCs in the COMESA Sub-region.
+BAT/BEP Forum will be established (same as in the case of Asia, Central Europe and the Arab Gulf countries) by calling upon countries to collectively compare their NIP PCDD/F emissions from the industry and develop and implement a regional plan.
+Countries will be grouped by sectors, according to the highest PCDD/F emissions from that sector and encourage them to cooperatae and exchange information on how to reduce/eliminate these emissions.
+Using this programmatic approach, countries could develop regional GEF projects by sector and achieve substantial reductions on their emissions and thereby contribute to the global monitoring plan (GMP). - 78.
 The strategy of the introduction of BAT/BEP in selected key industrial sectors as pilot projects will generate and substantiate technical knowledge for up-scaling and further replication in other facilities and sectors.
 The practical application of the strategy will contribute to the national and international discussion on UP-POPs releases and their impacts on environment and a meaningful response will be obtained to make new management change through the adaptation of policies and measures.
-The reduction in the release of UP-POPs will also have positive contribution in the reduction of green house gases and the climate change.
-The introduction of BAT/ BEP into the industrial processes besides reducing green house gases is also expected to reduce UP-POPs such as PCDD/F releases into the atmosphere.
-The sectors selected by the countries, based on their NIPs, are textile, tanneries, used oil refineries and open burning of waste at dumpsites.
-The countries will identify and nominate the entities that will host the pilots according to the ability to co-finance and availability of the adequate human resources to carry out the pilot demonstration and disseminate the technical information for replication.
-Special reference to the STAP's guidance on synergies and tradeoffs between energy conservation and release of unintentionally produced POPs (UP-POPs) will be considered during implementation.
+The reduction in the release of UP-POPs will also have positive contribution in the reduction of greenhouse gases and the climate change.
+The introduction of BAT/BEP into the industrial processes besides reducing greenhouse gases is also expected to reduce UP-POPs such as PCDC/PCDF releases into the atmosphere.
+The sectors selected by the countries, based on their NIPs, are textile, tanneries, used oil refineries, and open burning of waste at dumpsites.
+The countries will identify and nominate the entities that will host the pilots according to the ability to co-finance and availability of the adequate human resources to carry out the pilot demonstrations and disseminate the technical information for replication.
+Special reference to the STAP's guidance on synergies and trade-offs between energy conservation and release of unintentionally produced POPs (UP-POPs) will be considered during implementation.

-Outcome 2: Reduction of exposure to POPs at workplace and close proximity of POPs wastes and UP-POPs emitting sources
+Outcome 2: Reduction of exposure to POPs